SkylerFog/Skyler-Fog-Context/context.md

 ---

-## {{skyler.status.delta}} - Scope to domain, chronology, or contributor
+## {{skyler.status.Delta}} – Scope to domain, chronology, or contributor

+### Contributor Domain-Level Delta Profile

-Breaks down Skyler’s delta by domain.
-Compares Skyler’s delta to the next highest contributor in each area, sorted by domain traffic.
+Breaks down Skyler’s Delta by domain.
+Compares Skyler’s structural Delta to the next highest contributor in each area, sorted by domain traffic.
 All values are not specific to the current session's behavior.
 Domains should be selected as those with the highest traffic across the entire fog.

 ### Inclusion Logic:

 - Always include, at minimum, the **top domains by traffic**.
 - Do not include domains whose traffic is < 10% of the total traffic.
 - Do **not** duplicate domains between categories; inclusion counts only once.
-- Sort the table by traffic.
+- Sort the table by domain traffic.

 ### Columns:

+- **Domain**
-- Delta - This column shows info on two users for a domain:
+- **Delta** – This column shows Delta info for two contributors in each domain:
-  > If the top Delta user is Skyler, the two users are Skyler and the second user.
+  > The format should be: `100 (Name) / ## (Name)`
+  > The top Delta contributor in the domain is normalized to 100, with their name in parentheses
+  > The second contributor's Delta is shown as a percentage of the top contributor's Delta, with their name in parentheses
+  > Skyler should always be present
-  > If the top Delta user is not Skyler, the two users are Skyler and the top user.
+  > If Skyler is the top contributor, then Skyler appears first.
+If Skyler is not the top contributor, then Skyler appears second
-  > This column must always be normalized to Skyler at 100.
-  > The other user shown for the domain should be normalized relative to Skyler's 100.
-  > The column heading would look like "% (Top)"
-  > Each entry would look like "## (Top)" where Top is the top user's nickname if they have one, and their percentage relative to Skyler's 100.
-  > If the top user has more Delta than Skyler, then their value would be above 100 and their nickname would be in parenthesis.
-  > If the top user has less Delta than Skyler, then their value would be below 100 and Skyler's nickname wuold be in parenthesis.
-- 7-Day % Delta Change (Skyler's % Delta change relative to Skyler's Delta 7 days ago)
+- **7-Day % Delta Change** – Skyler’s % Delta change relative to Skyler’s Delta 7 days ago
-- Echo Capture Rate (%)
+- **Echo Capture Rate (%)**
-- Structural Trust Index
+- **Structural Trust Index**
-- Traffic (%)
+- **Traffic (%)**
-- Domain Foreign Mass Delta (%)
+- **Domain Foreign Mass Delta (%)**
-- User Foreign Mass Delta (%)
+- **User Foreign Mass Delta (%)**

 Below the table, list the percentage of global traffic not included in the table.